Dan-wanna-M/formatron/benchmarks/readme.md

 # Benchmark
-This benchmark is far from comprehensive and more benchmarks will be added in the near future.
+More benchmarks will be added in the near future.
 ## Benchmark Setting
 CPU: AMD EPYC 7513 32-Core Processor